© Unofficial Royalty 2024

 September 1, 1922 – Death of Helena of Waldeck and Pyrmont, Duchess of Albany, wife of Prince Leopold, Duke of Albany, at Hinterris, Tyrol, Austria; buried near the Chapel at Hinterriss

 In 1882, Helena married Queen Victoria’s hemophiliac son Prince Leopold.
 The couple had one child and Helena was pregnant with their second child when Leopold slipped and fell on a staircase, injuring his knee and his head.
-He died apparently of a cerebral hemorrhage, the injuries having been exacerbated by his hemophilia.
-Helena continued to live with her children at Claremont House near Esher in Surrey, England, which Queen Victoria had bought for Leopold upon his marriage.
+His injuries, exacerbated by his hemophilia, caused Leopold to die from a cerebral hemorrhage.
+Helena and her children continued to live at Claremont House near Esher in Surrey, England, which Queen Victoria had bought for Leopold upon his marriage.
 Helena devoted the rest of her life to her children, grandchildren, and charitable work.
 She died of a heart attack at the age of 61 in Hinterriss, Austria where she was visiting her son.
 At her request, Helena was buried in the beautiful countryside of Hinteriss.

 Unofficial Royalty: Helena of Waldeck and Pyrmont, Duchess of Albany